wavefrontHQ/docs/pages/doc/tracing_integrations.md

 ## Trace Sampling and Derived RED Metrics

 When you use a 3rd party distributed tracing system, you normally configure it to perform sampling.
-Doing so means that the Wavefront proxy receives only a subset of the generated spans, and the derived RED metrics will reflect just that subset.
+Doing so means that sampling occurs first, before the Wavefront proxy derives the RED metrics.
+The Wavefront proxy receives only a subset of the generated spans, and the derived RED metrics will reflect just that subset.

-For more accurate RED metrics, you can consider setting up sampling through the Wavefront proxy instead of using the 3rd party sampling.
-The Wavefront proxy derives the RED metrics before it performs sampling.
+For more accurate RED metrics, you can consider disabling the 3rd party sampling, and choosing one of the following options instead:

+* Set up [sampling through the Wavefront proxy](trace_data_sampling.html#setting-up-sampling-through-the-proxy).
 You need proxy version 4.36 or later.
+* [Swap in a Wavefront Tracer](#swapping-in-a-wavefront-tracer) and configuring it to perform sampling.

+The Wavefront proxy or Wavefront Tracer will derive the RED metrics first, and then perform the sampling.

-## Alternatives to Using a Tracing-System integration
+## Integration Alternatives

 ### Swapping In a Wavefront Tracer
 If you are using Jaeger (or some other tracing system that is compliant with the [OpenTracing](https://opentracing.io) specification), you can substitute a Wavefront Tracer for the Jaeger Tracer.